Texas Pro-Life Bill Fails to Adequately Address Self-Induced Abortion Epidemic

 The WCPA would protect a woman who willfully murders her own preborn child even from civil liability.

-Consequently, the so-called Women and Child Protection Act would be ineffective, practically unenforceable, and ultimately unjust, protecting neither women nor children.
+Consequently, the so-called Woman and Child Protection Act would be ineffective, practically unenforceable, and ultimately unjust, protecting neither women nor children.

 The best way for Texas to truly protect women and children is to pass abolitionist legislation providing equal protection of the laws for all.